levilindsey/hex-grid/example/data/momma-duck/description.md

 > This is a **point-and-click platformer**!

-This game was created in 48-hours as a [submission](https://itch.io/jam/gmtk-2021/rate/1085910) for the [GMTK 2021 game jam](https://itch.io/jam/gmtk-2021).
+This game was originally created in 48-hours as a [submission](https://itch.io/jam/gmtk-2021/rate/1085910) for the [GMTK 2021 game jam](https://itch.io/jam/gmtk-2021).
 All design, code, images, sound effects, and music were created by Levi.

 ## The theme: "Joined together"